A Map Between Moduli Spaces of Connections: Statement of the main results

 \subsection{A ``double'' universal family of connections}

-Recall that $\Psi$ acts on parabolic connections on $(\P^1,D)$, as is defined in \autoref{rmk:definition-Psi}, by performing positive elementary transformations at $0,1,\lambda,\infty$, and a twist by a rank~1 connection.
-Moreover, \autoref{lemma:psi-Galois} shows that such transformation corresponds to the Galois involution of the map $\Phi$ defined in \autoref{subsec:Phi-connections}.
+Recall that $\Psi$ acts on parabolic connections on $\big(\P^1,D\big)$, as is defined in Remark~\ref{rmk:definition-Psi}, by performing positive elementary transformations at $0$, $1$, $\lambda$, $\infty$, and a twist by a rank~1 connection.
+Moreover, Lemma~\ref{lemma:psi-Galois} shows that such transformation corresponds to the Galois involution of the map $\Phi$ defined in Section~\ref{subsec:Phi-connections}.
 Namely, $\Psi$ is not the identity and it satisfies $\Phi\circ\Psi = \Phi$.